alejandrochang/StudyGuideNotes/redux.md

 ### Synchronous Action Creator vs Asynchronous Action Creators
 A synchronous action creator returns an action with data ready to go (it will always pass data to reducers).
 An asynchronous action takes some amount of time for it to get its data ready to go.

+### What is middleware?
+A middleware is a plan JS function that is going to be called with every single action that you dispatch.
+Middleware has the ability to stop or modify an action.